agrifooddatacanada/OCA_package_standard/README.md

 	- `oca_bundle` which MUST contain two objects:
  		- `bundle` which MUST contain overlays and capture_base as specified by the [OCA specification v1.0.1](http://oca.colossi.network/specification/) and be canonicalized and serialized according to that specification.
 		- `dependencies` which MAY contain additional oca_bundles that are referenced by the OCA_package `oca_bundle` and meet the same `oca_bundle` requirements.
-	- `extensions` which MAY contain Community overlays which are ordered lexicographically according to: [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
+	- `extensions` which MAY contain Community overlays which are ordered lexicographically.

-- Extension overlay contents MUST describe their canonicalization rules, and when objects are sorted lexicographically they MUST follow [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
+## OCA Community Overlay Syntax Requirements
-- Community overlays MUST use type= "community/community_name/name/vX.X" where name is the name of the overlay, community_name is the name of the community and versioning MUST follow semantic versioning.
+- Community overlays MUST use type= "community/overlays/community_name/overlay_name/vX.X" where overlay_name is the name of the overlay, community_name is the name of the community and versioning MUST follow semantic versioning.
 - Communities MUST ensure that their overlay names are unique within their community_name namespace.
+- Community overlays MUST reference the digest of the overlay using "d":"####" where #### is the SAID of the correctly canonicalized overlay.
 - Community overlays MUST reference the capture base of the schema using "capture_base":"####" where #### is the SAID of the referenced capture base.
 - Community overlays MUST reference language using "language":"xxx" if they are specific to languages where xxx is the 2 or 3 letter ISO language code.

 ## OCA Package Overlay Documentation Requirements
 This section outlines the different sections of published documentation for each overlay.
-Each header must be present in a publically documented overlay description.
+Each header MUST be present in a publically documented overlay description and if a section is left empty include the phrase "Intentionally left empty" to indicate it is not a mistake.

-**Title**: _overlay name_ by _community name_ - v_version_ (e.g. Ordering by ADC - v1.0)
+**Title**: _overlay name_ by _community name_ - v _version_ (e.g. Ordering by ADC - v1.0)

 **Authors**: _overlay author names_

-**Date released**: _date of version release_
+**Date released**: _date of version release ISO standard YYYY-MM-DD_

 This overlay follows official OCA Package requirements documented at _(link to OCA Package source)_